-March 31, 2015 2014
+March 31, 2016 2 015

-Warrants outstanding & Warrants outstanding &
+Warrants outstanding Warrants outstanding

-exercisable exercisable

-Weighted Weighted
+& exe rcisable & exe rcisable

-average average
+Weighted average Weighted average

 remaining remaining

 contractual life contractual life

 Exercise price in US\$ Number (years) Number (years)

-0.29 71,456,420 0.18 71,456,420 1.18
+0.29 - - 71,456,420 0.18

-0.35 16,450,000 0.06 42,825,000 0.92
+0.35 - - 16,450,000 0.06

-87,906,420 0.16 114,281,420 1.08
+- - 87,906,420 0.16

+Biohaven warrants

+\$ 2,800 1,200 9.4 - -

-9. LOSS PER SHARE
+11. LOSS PER SHARE

-Loss per share is calculated on the weighted average number of common shares outstanding during the year, which was 193,442,457 (2014: 161,977,171).
+Loss per share is calculated on the weighted average number of common shares outstanding during the year, which was 239,745,044 (2015: 193,442,457 and 2014: 161,977,171).

-The Company had approximately 88 million warrants (2014: 114 million) and 10 million options (2014: 5 million) which were not exercised as at March 31, 2015.
+The Company had nil warrants (2015: 88 million and 2014: 114 million) and approximately 10.3 million options (2015: 10 million and 2014: 5 million) which were not exercised as at March 31, 2016.
 Inclusion of these warrants and options in the computation of diluted loss per share would have an anti-dilutive effect on the loss per share and are therefore excluded from the computation.
 Consequently, there is no difference between loss per share and diluted loss per share.

-10. COMMITMENTS AND CONTINGENT LIABILITIES
+12. COMMITMENTS AND CONTINGENT LIABILITIES

 - (a) Under the terms of the License Agreement dated January 25, 2013, PPL is required to reimburse to the Licensor, Trojan Technologies Limited, 50% of all maintenance costs of the US Patent # 7,968,512 and to pay royalties of 3% on Net Receipts from sales of the Licensed Product and 5% on Net Receipts from third parties in respect of development or other exploitation of Licensed Intellectual Property and/or Licensed Products up to a maximum of \$ 30 million.
-Total amount that may be payable in future under the terms of the Agreement cannot be reasonably estimated at this time. - (b) PPL has extended consulting contracts with its Chief Executive Officer and Chief Scientific Officer expiring in or around March 2017 and carrying a total monthly commitment of \$22,683.
-Early termination without cause would require a lump sum compensation of \$75,000 to be paid to the two consultants. - (c) Biohaven has signed a Master Service Agreement on January 31, 2014, as subsequently amended in April 2014, with Biohaven Pharmaceuticals Inc., a private Delaware incorporated research and development company ("BPI").
+Total amount that may be payable in future under the terms of the Agreement cannot be reasonably estimated at this time. - (b) PPL has extended consulting contracts with its Chief Executive Officer and Chief Scientific Officer expiring in or around March 2017 and carrying a total monthly commitment of \$22,667.Early termination without cause would require a lump sum compensation of \$75,000 to be paid to the two consultants. - (c) Biohaven has signed a Master Service Agreement on January 31, 2014, as subsequently amended in April 2014, with Biohaven Pharmaceuticals Inc., a private Delaware incorporated research and development company ("BPI").
 BPI is owned by non-controlling shareholders of Biohaven and is engaged by Biohaven to conduct, on behalf of Biohaven, research and development services relating to identification and development of clinical stage neuroscience compounds targeting the glutamatergic system.
 The agreement expires on December 31, 2018 and will automatically renew on a year to year basis.
 Either party can terminate the agreement upon ninety days prior notice.
-Agreed fee for the period up to June 30, 2015 is \$ 3 million payable in quarterly instalment commencing from March 1, 2014. - (d) On March 3, 2014, Biohaven signed a contract with an independent manufacturing organization to investigate technical feasibility of developing a new formulation for Biohaven using nanosuspension and emulsion formulation approaches.
-The contract is approximately for fifty five weeks involving several agreed milestones for a total price of approximately \$ 345,000, which is payable by BPI as agent out of the fees payable to BVI as detailed in note 10(c) above. - (e) Under the terms of the License Agreement dated September 16, 2013 signed with Yale University, Biohaven is required to pay to the Licensor a milestone royalty of \$ 2 million within six months of receiving approval of an NDA (New Drug Application) and pay earned royalty at 3% on worldwide annual net sales of the licensed products, subject to minimum royalty payment of \$ 300,000 in the year one, \$ 600,000 in year two, \$ 750,000 in year three and \$ 1 million from year four onwards subject to reduction ranging from 33% to 95% depending on sales of generic exceeding an agreed market share on a country by country basis and further reduction by 50% is licensee is required to pay third party royalties.
+Agreed fee for the period up to June 30, 2015 is \$ 3 million payable in quarterly instalment commencing from March 1, 2014.
+Fees for the period subsequent to June 30, 2015 have not yet been determined.
+Biohaven continues to be charged a fee of \$ 500,000 per quarter. - (d) Under the terms of the License Agreement dated September 16, 2013 signed with Yale University, Biohaven provides an initial payment and also provides for milestone payments upon approval of new drug applications for patented product in the USA and royalty payments including earned royalties and third party royalties.
 Total amount that may be payable in future under the terms of the Agreement cannot be reasonably estimated at this time.
-The Licensor also has a right to purchase in cash up to 10% of any securities offered in future financing.
+Licensor also has right to purchase in cash up to 10% of any securities offered in future financing.